 “I am delighted to hear this, my son.
-Some of the Order may regard candle-light as divine ambience but I regard the shadows cast as portals of Hell.
-I would see all at all times thus my patience is taxed of late.
-I concede that I was… unwell from the explosion in the Great Annexe but I had expected some progress.”
+Some of the Order may regard candle-light as divine ambience but I regard the shadows they cast as portals of Hell.
+I would see all at all times thus my patience is taxed.
+I concede I was… unwell from the explosion in the Great Annexe but I had expected more progress.”

 Theo glanced at Edward, who nodded nervously for him to continue.
 Only two weeks prior to this day, Schimrian had been screaming in tongues at them before being restrained and led away by Pious but they found this new compus mentis incarnation of the Great-Abbot infinitely more unnerving.
-“The portable… generators run on scyfol and as it is a light fuel, there is little now left in Britannia.
+“The portable generators run on scyfol and as it’s a light fuel, there’s little left in Britannia.
 We lost most of our supplies here during the attack and in the many fires since that destroyed the smaller stores such as the one in the Library.
 We calculate we can only run the portable generators for a month at most unless we get fresh supplies.”

 “Ah, yes, the fires,” Schimrian nodded thoughtfully.
 A spasm of venomous rage crossed his face that made the Brothers struggle to restrain their bowels from loosening.
 “We lacked the foresight to keep such machines at the Great Abbey and there were far too many incidents to be happenstance while I was… indisposed.
 I was mortified to learn that all of you, including Abbot Pious, thought they were mere acts of God!
 You can imagine how disappointed I was on regaining my senses; but we are where we are.
 With Abbot Michael confined, Pious could not identify who may have been responsible but he does now have a suspect: someone we have overlooked for far too long.”